 Tumour Ecology and Evolutionary Stability

-Prostate cancer progression has traditionally been interpreted through a mutation-centered model in which genetic alterations accumulate until aggressive disease emerges.
-Increasingly, however, research in evolutionary oncology suggests that tumors behave more like dynamic ecosystems than collections of independent mutated cells.
-Within this framework, cancer progression can be understood as the outcome of ecological interactions among tumor clones, stromal cells, immune populations, and metabolic environments.
-Aggressive disease arises when the stabilizing structure of this ecosystem collapses, allowing previously constrained cellular phenotypes to dominate.
-This paper outlines the ecological model of tumor progression and discusses how preserving ecological stability within the tumor microenvironment may constitute a rational strategy for constraining evolutionary escape.
+Prostate cancer progression has traditionally been interpreted through a mutation-centred model in which genetic alterations accumulate until aggressive disease emerges.
+Increasingly, however, research in evolutionary oncology suggests that tumours behave more like dynamic ecosystems than collections of independent mutated cells.
+Within this framework, cancer progression can be understood as the outcome of ecological interactions among tumour clones, stromal cells, immune populations, and metabolic environments.
+Aggressive disease arises when the stabilising structure of this ecosystem collapses, allowing previously constrained cellular phenotypes to dominate.
+This paper outlines the ecological model of tumour progression and discusses how preserving ecological stability within the tumour microenvironment may constitute a rational strategy for constraining evolutionary escape.

-Solid tumors consist of far more than malignant epithelial cells.
-They include stromal fibroblasts, immune cells, vascular structures, extracellular matrix components, and a dense web of signaling and metabolic interactions.
-Collectively, these elements form the tumor microenvironment, a structured biological community in which population dynamics, resource competition, and environmental conditions influence which cellular phenotypes survive and expand.
+Solid tumours consist of far more than malignant epithelial cells.
+They include stromal fibroblasts, immune cells, vascular structures, extracellular matrix components, and a dense web of signalling and metabolic interactions.
+Collectively, these elements form the tumour microenvironment, a structured biological community in which population dynamics, resource competition, and environmental conditions influence which cellular phenotypes survive and expand.

 02Ecological Stability and Collapse